geneontology/geneontology.github.io/_docs/faq.md

 [annotation](/faq-tags/annotation)

-The most reliable annotations are those made manually by database curators based on primary and review literature.
-Manual annotations often cite experimental evidence that provides strong support for the association of a GO term with a gene product, and can be done at a very detailed level.
+The most reliable annotations are those made manually by database curators based on primary and occasionally on review literature.
+Manual annotations usually cite experimental evidence that provides strong support for the association of a GO term with a gene product, and can be done at a very detailed level.
 The chief disadvantage of manual annotation is that it is labor-intensive, requiring a lot of time and effort from trained biologists.

 [What is the best way to obtain the GO annotations for a list of Ensembl IDs in batch?](/faq/what-best-way-obtain-go-annotations-list-ensembl-ids-batch)
 --------------------------------------------------------------------------------------------------------------------------------------------------------